jukben/jukben/README.md

 ## 👋 Hey!
-I'm Jakub Beneš, Software Engineer based in Prague.
+I'm Jakub Beneš, a Software Engineer based in Prague.

-I'm passionate about scaling engineering, organization design, and leadership.
+I'm passionate about scaling engineering, organizational design, and leadership.
 I'm a huge fan of web technologies and modern approaches within this field.
-Although I still consider myself a frontend-heavy engineer, I'm lately focusing much more on the whole stack and infra because there's often a low-hanging fruit that can deliver massive impact.
-I like to unlock such an opportunity.
-I'm not sure if I ever start liking a YAML, though. 🤓
+While I'm a strong contributor on the frontend side, lately, I've been focusing more on the entire stack and infrastructure because there's often low-hanging fruit that can deliver a massive impact – and I enjoy seizing such opportunities.
+I'm not sure if I'll ever start liking YAML, though. 🤓

 ### ✍️ Articles
 <!-- last–articles/start -->